MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 Zooming and Panning
 ===================
 Clustergrammer allows users to zoom into and pan across their heatmap by scrolling and dragging.
-Double-clicking the visualization resets zooming and panning.
-This is useful for working with large datasets, where labels are not readable without zooming, and for closely investigating regions of interest.
+Double-clicking the heatmap resets zooming and panning.
+This is useful for working with large datasets where labels are not readable without zooming and for closely investigating regions of interest.
 Users can also increase the size of the visualization using the Expand button to hide the sidebar, see :ref:`expanding` and, when in full-screen mode by adjusting the size of their window (see :ref:`clustergrammer_web_viz` for information about full-screen mode).

 **Zooming and Panning Detailed Behavior**